Smithery Logo

 mcpServers MCP servers available (name reference or inline config)

-background true = always run as background task (concurrent, no MCP)
+background true = always run as background task (concurrent; MCP works only if pre-approved)

 isolation worktree = run in temporary git worktree (auto-cleaned if no changes)